strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 }
 ```

 Next, let's move the data from volumes 1 and 2 to volume 0 for all the brokers.
-For doing that let's create a `KafkaRebalance` resource with `remove-disks` mode.
+To do that, we create a `KafkaRebalance` resource and specify `remove-disks` mode.
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: KafkaRebalance